Should you refinance or trade in your car?

 -

-It can be a good idea to refinance before trading your car in.
+It can be a good idea to refinance before trading your car in — as long as you don’t plan on trading your car in immediately after refinancing.
 Ideally, when refinancing, you’re lowering the monthly payments on your car loan.
-This, in turn, may allow you to pay more money toward the principal, paying it down faster and generating more equity in the vehicle.
-The additional equity will be valuable when you’re ready to trade the car in.
+This, in turn, may allow you to pay more money toward the principal.
+You can pay it down faster and add equity to the vehicle.
+After several months of new payments, you could substantially increase your equity, and this can be valuable when you’re ready to trade the car in.

 -

 You can trade in a car at any time after refinancing.
-The key is to make sure it makes financial sense to trade in your vehicle.
+The key is ensuring it makes financial sense to trade in your vehicle.
 You will still be responsible for paying off the loan.
 Be sure you know what the loan balance is and how that compares to the vehicle’s trade-in value so you don’t come up short.